Geolykt/NMSless-Zenchantments/readme.md

+This fork only supports 1.16.1 and newer versions when the time comes

 # Zenchantments
 ## Description
 Zenchantments is a custom enchantment plugin that adds 70+ new enchantments to the game, covering a multitude of different uses.
 These include target-tracing arrows, lumber axes, block-breaking lasers, and much more.
 These custom enchantments are obtained through the normal enchantment process and act like regular enchantments, capable of being combined and merged.
 The plugin requires no client-side mods or resource packs.
 A comprehensive configuration file enables fine-tuning of individual enchantments to tailor them to every server's gameplay.
 This specific repository tries to create a more stable version of Zenchantments